MadVlad1715/Gradebook/README.md

 # Gradebook

-The Gradebook project is an electronic markbook for accounting student performance.
+The Gradebook project is an application for accounting student performance.